 Friendly Neighborhood Spider-Man!

 The Amazing Spider-Man was released in 1990 by Empire Software and programmed by John Wood of Oxford Digital Enterprises - the same guy responsible for one of the quirkiest adventures, Sleeping Gods Lie.
-This game used an alternative style which felt open-world but isn't really - just bring a bad of pebbles as it's definitely worth playing!
+This game was an alternative, open-world but bring a bad of pebbles as it's definitely worth playing!

-Getting back on topic, this is an intriguing platformer taking place within a hostile Hollywood world and each stage is split into separate movie sets.
-This makes for a great place to chase the dreaded Mysterio who has kidnapped Spidey's girlfriend, Mary Jane.
-That means only one thing, it's time to mask up and save the day.
+Getting back on topic, this is an intriguing platformer set in a hostile Hollywood world with each stage split into separate movie sets.
+This makes for a great place to chase the dreaded Mysterio, who has kidnapped Spidey's girlfriend, Mary Jane.
+That means only one thing: it's time to mask up and save the day.
 And get the girl, of course.

 Before the game starts, we are treated to a fantastic comic strip representation of the realistic storyline...